Ji19283756/insertion_sort_visualizer/README.md

-# insertion_sort_visualizer
+# insertion sort
-shows how insertion sort functions
+the insertion sort algorithm implemented in python